boscochiu1205-png/test1/README.md

 ## Acknowledgements
 - Inspired by classic endless runner and dodging games.
+- Inspired by classic Traffic swimming and No HESI.
 - Built using **Microsoft MakeCode Arcade**’s Python engine.
-- Special thanks to the MakeCode community tutorials on sprite collisions and scrolling backgrounds.
+- Special thanks to the MakeCode tutorials on status bar and scrolling backgrounds.

 ---